Balettan: Plot

-Athaniparampil Balachandran (Balan) is an ordinary family man, living with his wife Radhika, two children, his younger brother and father, a locally respected retired postmaster.
-Balan struggles to balance his professional life amidst his multiple interests, which includes amateur theater and a penchant for helping others, including strangers.
-Nevertheless, he leads a cheerful life, with the support of his loving family, and has earned the status of being a major figure in the local society, earning the pet name Balettan (Balan, the elder brother).
+Athaniparampil Balachandran (Balan) is an ordinary family man, living with his wife Radhika, two children, his younger brother, younger sister and parents, with his father being a locally respected retired postmaster.
+Balan struggles to balance his professional life amidst his multiple interests, which include amateur theater and a penchant for helping others, including strangers.
+Nevertheless, he leads a cheerful life, with the support of his loving family, and is a respected figure locally, earning the name Balettan (Balan, the elder brother).

 However, his good samaritanism, amateur interests and carelessness leads to circumstances that leave him deep in debt and he even gets arrested for cheating on false charges.
 His father bails him out of the problems with his pension savings, and expects Balan to become more responsible towards his family.

-One day, an unexpected cardiac arrest leaves Balan's father in the hospital, and right before his death, he confides to Balan about having another wife and daughter from an illicit relation, and asks him to take care of them, without letting the rest of his family or villagers knowing about the matter.
+One day, an unexpected cardiac arrest leaves Balan's father in the hospital, and right before his death, he confides to Balan about having another wife and daughter secretly, and asks him to take care of them, without letting the rest of his family or villagers know about the matter.

-After his father's death, Balachandran tries to realign his life between the two families and struggles with it.
+After his father's death, Balan tries to realign his life between the two families and struggles with it.
 His family starts suspecting him of having an affair, as he is spotted with his half-sister.
 Amid the chaos, a stranger named Bhadran comes into Balan's life with sinister intentions, and blackmails him, with an eye on his half-sister.
 The rest of the story tells how Balan manages to solve his problems, including Bhadran's threats and getting his second family accepted in the society.